cotarr/irc-hybrid-client/README.md

 # 4) Set writable file path for PID file

 # It is necessary to assign one web page username and password.
-# This must be done after copying the
+# This must be done after copying the example-credentials.json into the project folder
-# example-credentials.json into the project folder
+# There is a detailed example in the [documentation](https://cotarr.github.io/irc-hybrid-client)

 cd tools